 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of existing equity holders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of common stockholders.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures, or declaring dividends.
-If we raise additional funds through collaborations, strategic alliances or marketing, distribution, or licensing arrangements with third parties (such as our license agreement with Zai), we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, drugs, or drug candidates, or grant licenses on terms that may not be favorable to us.
-Market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.
-If we are unable to raise additional funds through equity or debt financings or other arrangements when needed, we may be required to delay, limit, reduce, or terminate our research, product development, or commercialization efforts or grant rights to develop and market drugs and drug candidates that we would otherwise prefer to develop and market ourselves.
+If we raise additional funds through collaborations, strategic alliances or marketing, distribution, or licensing arrangements with third parties (such as the Zai License Agreement), we may have to relinquish valuable rights to our technologies, future revenue streams, research programs, drugs, or drug candidates, or grant licenses on terms that may not be favorable to us.

-Because of the numerous risks and uncertainties associated with pharmaceutical product development and commercialization, we are unable to accurately predict the timing or amount of increased expenses and capital requirements or when or if we will be able to achieve or maintain profitability.
-If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to reduce or terminate our operations.
+Because of the numerous risks and uncertainties associated with pharmaceutical product development and commercialization, we are unable to accurately predict the timing or amount of expenses and capital requirements or when or if we will be able to achieve or maintain profitability.
+If we fail to become profitable or are unable to sustain profitability on a continuing basis, then we may be unable to continue our operations at planned levels and be forced to further reduce or terminate our operations.
 The timing and amount of our operating expenditures will depend largely on:

-- the timing and progress of preclinical and clinical development activities; - successful enrollment in and completion of clinical trials;

-- the success of our commercialization efforts and market acceptance for QINLOCK or any of our future approved drugs; - the timing and outcome of regulatory review of our drug and drug candidates; - the cost to develop companion diagnostics as needed for each of our drug candidates; - our ability to establish and manage agreements with third-party manufacturers for clinical supply for our clinical trials and commercial manufacturing; - addition and retention of key research and development and commercial, including sales and marketing, personnel; - our efforts to enhance operational, financial, and information management systems and hire additional personnel, including personnel to support the business; - the costs and timing of commercialization activities, including product manufacturing, marketing, sales, and distribution, for QINLOCK, including our planned commercial launch of QINLOCK in Europe, if approved, and any of our drug candidates for which we obtain marketing approval; - the legal and patent costs involved in prosecuting patent applications and enforcing patent claims and other intellectual property claims; and - the terms and timing of any collaboration, license, distribution, or other arrangement, including the terms and timing of any upfront, milestone, and/or royalty payments thereunder.
+- the timing and progress of preclinical and clinical development activities; - successful enrollment in and completion of clinical trials; - the success of our commercialization efforts and market acceptance for QINLOCK or any of our future approved drugs; - the timing and outcome of regulatory review of our drug and drug candidates; - the cost to develop companion diagnostics as needed for each of our drug candidates; - · our ability to establish and manage agreements with third-party manufacturers for clinical supply for our clinical trials and commercial manufacturing; - addition and retention of key research and development and commercial, including sales and marketing, personnel; - the costs and timing of commercialization activities, including product manufacturing, marketing, sales, and distribution, for QINLOCK, including our commercial launch of QINLOCK in key European markets, and any of our drug candidates for which we obtain marketing approval; - · the legal and patent costs involved in prosecuting patent applications and enforcing patent claims and other intellectual property claims; and - the terms and timing of any collaboration, license, distribution, or other arrangement, including the terms and timing of any upfront, milestone, and/or royalty payments thereunder.

-We believe that our cash, cash equivalents, and marketable securities as of December 31, 2020 of \$561.3 million, together with anticipated product revenues, but excluding any potential future milestone payments or other payments under our collaboration or license agreements, if any, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
+We believe that our cash, cash equivalents, and marketable securities as of December 31, 2021 of \$327.6 million, together with anticipated product, royalty, and supply revenues, but excluding any potential future milestone payments under our collaboration or license agreements will enable us to fund our operating expenses and capital expenditure requirements into 2024.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.

-Contractual Obligations and Commitments
+Contractual and Other Obligations